Updated: Oct 14, 2021

 Now, I'm not one to be thrown by statistics by even the most credible of sources.
 But I am someone who resonates with real lives and real stories.
-And it happens that a significant number of black women I know suffer from fibroids.
-And this ladies story who I'm about to share with you, particularly resonated with me.
+And it happens that a significant number of black women I know suffer from fibroids including myself.
+And this ladies' story who I'm about to share with you, particularly resonated with me.

 A 45 year old, Millie Ashkar was dealing with severe cramps and heavy bleeding.
 She was scheduled to have a partial hysterectomy a few years ago.
 This was after being given the all clear at her annual check up 3 months prior.